Key Differences in Pediatric Pharmacology

 Intestinal permeability and gastric emptying

 Then there’s the issue of intestinal permeability which is higher at birth, and reduces in those first few weeks of life.
 Along with intestinal permeability, gastric emptying times exhibit variability as well.
 For example, newborns have delayed gastric emptying and irregular peristalsis, so the absorption of PO medications are going to be absorbed more erratically than they would be in an older child or adult.
-When looking at gastric emptying times, the longer a medication sits in the stomach, absorption is going to be increased.
+When looking at gastric emptying times, the longer a medication sits in the stomach, the less absorption occurs (this is because most absorption takes place in the small intestine).
 This is just one of the reasons you’ll see different dose ranges for children of different ages.

 Other factors in pediatric pharmacology